 Day 3: Shira Camp to Lava Tower to Barranco Camp

-From the Shira Plateau we continue to the east up a ridge, passing the junction towards the peak of Kibo.
+From the Shira Plateau, we continue to the east up a ridge, passing the junction towards the peak of Kibo.
 As we continue, our direction changes to the South East towards the Lava Tower, called the “Shark’s Tooth” (elev 4650m/15,250ft).
-Shortly after the tower we come to the second junction which goes to the Arrow Glacier.
+Shortly after the tower, we come to the second junction which goes to the Arrow Glacier.
 We now continue down to the Barranco Camp.
-Although you end the day around the same elevation as when you began, this day is very important for acclimatization and will help your body prepare for summit day.
+Although you end the day around the same elevation as when you began, this day is very important for acclimatization and will help your body prepare for summit day while on mountain.

 Day 4: Barranco Camp to Barafu Camp

 After breakfast, we leave Barranco and continue on a steep ridge up the Barranco Wall (elev 4250m/13,900ft), through the Karanga Valley (elev 4050m/13,250ft) to the junction which connects with the Mweka Trail.
 We continue up to the Barafu Camp.
 You have completed the South Circuit, which offers views of the summit from many different angles.
 Here we make camp with views of the summit in the distance.

 Day 5: Barafu Camp to Summit, down to Mweka Camp

 Very early in the morning (midnight to 2 am), we continue our way to the summit between the Rebmann and Ratzel glaciers.
 You head in a northwesterly direction and ascend through heavy scree towards Stella Point on the crater rim.
 This is the most mentally and physically challenging portion of the trek.
 At Stella Point, you will stop for a short rest and will be rewarded with the most magnificent sunrise you are ever likely to see.
 Faster hikers may view the sunrise from the summit.